Ericsson/codechecker/docs/user_guide.md

                         User guide on how a Skipfile should be laid out.
   -o OUTPUT_PATH, --output OUTPUT_PATH
                         Store the analysis output in the given folder.
+  --compiler-info-file COMPILER_INFO_FILE
+                        Read the compiler includes and target from the specified file rather than invoke the compiler executable.
   -t {plist}, --type {plist}, --output-format {plist}
                         Specify the format the analysis results should use.
                         (default: plist)